-The participants in the evaluation will be: Keith Siroky, School IPM Coordinator, Raymond Karaty, Business Administrator and the Pest Management Company, Landscaping Company.
+.
+A written evaluation is to be completed by [insert date]: .
 If the school is using a contractor, the School IPM Coordinator will meet with the pest control contractor to evaluate the success or failure of this IPM Plan.

-The following issues will be addressed during the evaluation of the School IPM Plan and Program

-(check all that apply):
+The following issues will be addressed during the evaluation of the School IPM Plan and Program (check all that apply):

-□ adequacy of pest control indoor and outdoor
+- \Box adequacy of pest control indoor and outdoor

-\Box areas of concern
+- \Box areas of concern

-□ sanitation issues
+- \Box sanitation issues

-□ building maintenance issues
+- □ building maintenance issues

-□ new less toxic pest control tactics
+- \Box new less toxic pest control tactics

-□ adequate support by all members of the community
+- □ adequate support by all members of the community

-□ adequacy of thresholds
+- \Box adequacy of thresholds

-□ revise integrated pest management priorities
+- □ revise integrated pest management priorities

-□ Other:
+- □ Other: